-Port infrastructure - In November 2019, investors learnt that the port infrastructure preproduction capital cost had been reduced from US\$7.5 million outlined in the Scoping Study to zero in the FS by utilising existing storage and loading facilities in Port of Casablanca (PoC), which is one of the largest ports in Africa and is equipped to handle larger vessels with higher loading rates.
+Port - The FS assumed the use of existing storage and loading facilities in Port of Casablanca (PoC), which is one of the largest ports in Africa and is equipped to handle larger vessels with higher loading rates.
 PoC is fully equipped to handle potash and salt, and so no investment is expected to be required from Emmerson.

-Low capex SOP Production - November 2019 also saw the release of results from a then recently completed PEA for Sulphate of Potash (SOP) in Morocco.
+Low capex SOP production

+November 2019 saw the release of results from a then recently completed PEA for Sulphate of Potash (SOP) in Morocco.
 This study assessed the economics of producing SOP via the Mannheim process, in the Port of Jorf Lasfar in Morocco.
-Such a development has the potential to deliver a significant uplift in margins to Emmerson, taking the average, potential EBITDA across its portfolio of assets to over US\$300 million per annum based on a very low total pre-production capital costs of US\$97 million (or US\$119 million including 30% contingency) based on a flat SOP price of US\$675/t over the life of the mine.
+Such a development has the potential to deliver a significant uplift in margins to Emmerson, taking the average, potential EBITDA across its portfolio of assets to over US\$300 million per annum based on a very low total pre-production capital costs of US\$97 million (or US\$119 million including 30% contingency) based on a flat SOP price of US\$675/t over the life of the mine giving a NPV(10) of US\$411 million.